LvSongping/MOVE_MAVENIZE_GLASSFISH_MAJOR_DEVTESTS/README.md

 READING RESULTS :
 -----------------

 1. result.html will state whether a particular test passed or failed.
 This file just has a summary of the test results.
-2. compare results with EXPECTED_RESULTS.v3.txt, grep for "FAILED", "UNKNOWN" to see if any test has failed.
+2. compare results with EXPECTED_RESULTS.txt, grep for "FAILED", "UNKNOWN" to see if any test has failed.